 - NOW Supplements, Clinical GI Probiotic for ages 50+, formula with 20 billion CFU’s per serving, Strain Verified, 60 vegetarian capsules, *the only probiotic with the specific Bifidobacterium lactis HN019 as the predominant strain, plus 8 other beneficial strains: Lactobacillus acidophilus, Bifidobacterium lactis, Lactobacillus rhamnosus, Lactobacillus salivarius, Lactobacillus casei, Streptococcus thermophilus, Bifidobacterium longum, Bifidobacterium bifidum, Bifidobacterium lactis.

 Some people need a probiotic that doesn’t release histamine in their body such as people with histamine intolerance.
 One on the market meets that criteria:

-Also this brand is very useful for people with histamine sensitivity or histamine intolerance because these probiotic strains do not increase histamine production in the body.
+Also, this brand is very useful for people with histamine sensitivity or histamine intolerance because these probiotic strains do not increase histamine production in the body.

 Best probiotic brands for acid reflux-single strain

 NOW Supplements, Saccharomyces Boulardii, contains S. boulardii at 5 billion CFUs.
-This product is highly rated for improving many aspects of digestive health and very inexpensive for people on a budget.
+This product is highly rated for improving many aspects of digestive health and is very inexpensive for people on a budget.

 This probiotic would be a good add-on for people who tend to eat probiotic foods or take another probiotic and are looking for a bit of extra benefit for acid reflux.
 Some people make their own yogurt out of it as well.